What is an international school?

 Pacific Islander 3%

-While the majority of our 2016-17 student body is from the U.S., we have students from almost 20 nations:
+While the majority of our 2017-18 student body from the U.S., our students and staff represent over 20 nations: